ChaRizzMa/RizzTracker/ProductSpec.md

 **Optional Nice-to-have Stories**

 - A Spotify-like wrapped weekly summary of the user's rizz stats.
-- Change in "rizz" per week.
+- Change in rizz per week.
 - Groups to rate your friends.
+- Create line graph that shows rizz over time

 ### 2. Screen Archetypes